rlk/site/courses/csc3102/project1.md

 ## Programming Project 1

-Implement a heap sort in either C++ or Java.
+Implement and use a heap-based priority queue in either C++ or Java.
 Specifically:

-- (5 points) Input will consist of a file containing a sequence of integers, one on each line.
-Read them into a list container.
-Here is an [example input](etc/unsorted.txt).

-- (30 points) Implement a heap-based priority queue class (Sec 8.1.3) using the vector representation (Sec 7.3.5).
-You may assume that the heap will contain no more than 1023 elements.
+- (40 points) Implement a heap-based priority queue class using the vector representation, containing characters.
+You may assume that the heap will contain no more than 255 elements.

-- (10 points) Implement the priority queue sorting scheme (C++ Sec 8.1.5) (Java Sec 8.1.4) using your input list L and a priority queue object P. A translation of the following pseudocode must appear:

-	&emsp; while not L.empty()
-	&emsp;&emsp; P.insert(L.front())
-	&emsp;&emsp; L.removeFront()
-	&emsp; while not P.empty()
-	&emsp;&emsp; L.insertBack(P.min())
-	&emsp;&emsp; P.removeMin();

-- (5 points) The sorted list should be printed to the standard output with one number on each line.
-Here is an [example output](etc/sorted.txt).
+- (40 points) Using your priority queue class, implement a program that transforms its input as follows:

+	- Read a sequence of characters one-by-one.

+	- If the character is a letter, insert it into the queue.

+	- If the character is an exclamation point, remove the minimum (alphabetically first) character from the queue and print it to the output.

+	- For example, given the following input:

+			G E A !
+U !
+X T ! !
+I G E R ! ! ! ! !
+S !

+		The program will produce this output

+			A E G T E G I R U X

-- (10 points) Code format matters!
+- (10 points) Code quality matters!
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
-Points will be deducted for inconsistent formatting.
+An appropriate level of in line comments is necessary to communicate function.
+Points will be deducted for inconsistently formatted or undocumented code.

+- (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog1` directory, using the procedure described in [project 0](project0.html).
+Remember to include your name and your LSU email address.

 Implement this using as many classes and source files that you need, but:

 - Java implementations should have a main class called `Prog1` in a file `Prog1.java`.
 - C++ implementations should have place the main function in a file `Prog1.cpp`

-[Code submission should be done via your account on `classes.csc.lsu.edu`](classes.html) in a directory called `prog1`.
-The instructor's account name is `cs3102_koo`.